-- The auditor will issue an opinion on the project financial statements (PFSs).
-The annual audit report of the project accounts should include a separate paragraph highlighting key internal control weaknesses and non-compliance with the financing agreement terms. - The addressee of the audit report is the authorized representative of the project holder as well as the country representative. - The following documents must be delivered by the auditors: - Auditor's report/opinion including a compliance statement in respect of the donors' received funds. - Audited financial statement(s) of the project(s) under consideration (balance sheet, income and expenditure account of the project holder, receipt and payment account / cash flow statement of the project including opening and closing balances of funds and a plan-actual comparison / variance report with the approved budget). - Notes to the accounts (if relevant in the given context of the project): - a) list of income/receipts according to origin/source. - b) foreign currency transactions (incl. examination of exchange transactions); - c) list of all bank accounts in the country. - d) list and explanations of debts / accounts receivable related to debtors, amount, reason and time of emergence. - e) list and explanation of liabilities related to creditors, amount, reason and time of emergence. - f) statement on assets, in particular evidence of new acquisitions and the compliance with the DKH approval, if applicable. - g) legal claims of staff to severance pay and retirement pensions. - h) Advances to local and expatriate staff - i) Unspent balances per project
+The auditor will issue an opinion on the project financial statements (PFSs).
+The annual audit report of the project accounts should include a separate paragraph highlighting key internal control weaknesses and non-compliance with the financing agreement terms.

+The addressee of the audit report is the authorized representative of the project holder as well as the country representative.

+The following documents have to be delivered by the auditors:

+- Auditor's report/opinion including a compliance statement in respect of the GFFO received funds; - Audited financial statement(s) of the project(s) under consideration (balance sheet, income and expenditure account of the project holder, receipt and payment account / cash flow statement of the project including opening and closing balances of funds and a plan-actual comparison / variance report with the approved budget); - Management Letter (including comments on the implementation of previous year's recommendations and new recommendations); - Notes to the accounts (if relevant in the given context of the project): - a) list of income/receipts according to origin/source; - b) foreign currency transactions (incl. examination of exchange transactions); - c) list of all bank accounts in the country; - d) list and explanations of debts / accounts receivable related to debtors, amount, reason and time of emergence; - e) list and explanation of liabilities related to creditors, amount, reason and time of emergence; - f) statement on assets, in particular evidence of new acquisitions and the compliance with the DKH approval, if applicable; - g) legal claims of staff to severance pay and retirement pensions. - h) Advances to local and expatriate staff - i) Unspent balances per project a) Give comments and observations on the accounting records, systems and controls that were examined during the course of the audit;